smrnjeet222/matic-docs/docs/develop/getting-started.md

 If this is overwhelming, that’s okay!
 You can jump right into the fire and start hacking.
 Here are a few pointers before you start diving into resources, repositories, and documentation.

-1. **Beware the cost of being on the bleeding edge** More so than typical niche programming, dapp and blockchain development moves very quickly.
+1. **Beware the cost of being on the bleeding edge.** More so than typical niche programming, dapp and blockchain development moves very quickly.
 Deep into learning, you may find complex code repositories, 404s on a documentation site, or, perhaps, no documentation at all.
-Rather than seeing this as a deterrent, see it as an invitation to a **Opportunity**.
+Rather than seeing this as a deterrent, see it as an invitation to an **Opportunity**.
 Ping on our developer channel, find the Discord / Gitter / Telegram channel, post on Stack Overflow or Reddit — you may be surprised at the rate of response and openness of the community.
 2. **The learning curve may be daunting, but the barrier to entry is low**.
 All communities have their grumps, of course, but if you do the work, put in the effort, it will be noticed.
 Projects welcome pull requests from outsiders and support will be there if you’ve exhausted every other resource.
 We’re working on creating a better world and can use all the help we can get.
 We’re just glad you’re here.